marker6275/website/README.md

 **11/10/2023**
 Projects was added.
-Music was re-formatted to look nicer.
+Music was reformatted to look nicer.

 **11/25/2023**
 Added Python Redex Model to projects.